Key takeaways:

 We think of redness, swelling, heat, and pain as inflammation, such as what happens after getting injured.
 However, the inflammatory response is also vital in fighting off bad bacteria, viruses, or fungi.

-When the body needs an inflammatory response to fight off an invader, it releases inflammatory cytokines, such as TNF-alpha (and others).
+When the body needs an inflammatory response to fight off an invader, it releases inflammatory cytokines, such as TNF-α (and others).

 When TNF-alpha binds to its receptor on the surface of a cell, two actions can occur:

-- One option is that it kills the cell.
+- One option is that it kills the cell (apoptosis).
 It’s like it pulls the pin on a grenade.

 - Another option is that it can also cause the cell to produce other inflammatory response molecules, but the cell still survives.

 While cell death sounds bad, it is completely necessary to fight off certain infections — or if a cell is cancerous.
-Thus the “tumor” in tumor necrosis factor (TNF).
+Thus, the name tumor necrosis factor (TNF) indicates that it kills tumor cells.

 Wound healing:

-Additionally, TNF-alpha is essential for the initial stages of wound healing.
+TNF-α is also essential for the initial stages of wound healing.
 Inflammation is a necessary step for healing injured tissue.[ref]

 Pathogen defense: